-The RSPO Principles and Criteria (RSPO P&C) is applicable for sustainable palm oil production worldwide.
-The RSPO P&C cover the most significant environmental and social impacts of palm oil production and the immediate inputs to production, such as seed, chemicals and water, and social impacts related to on-farm labour and community relations.
+This interpretation of the RSPO principles and criteria (RSPO P & C) of Côte d'Ivoire applies to the production of palm oil in Côte d'Ivoire.
+It covers the most important environmental and social impacts of palm oil production and the immediate inputs into production, such as seeds, chemicals and water, as well as the social impacts of working on farms and community relations.